 Rewarding output will probably cause employees to burn themselves out.
 Rewarding creativity, on the other hand, incentivizes employees to find ways to do the opposite: make their jobs easier.
 Possible examples include gift cards, extra days off, or dinner with the boss.
 This could be accompanied by a print certificate or just a social media shout-out to the winning employee.

 It’s crucial to remember that the main point of rewards is to make a big deal out of something.
-For this reason, you shouldn’t just call an employee into the office and hand them a reward.
+For this reason, you shouldn’t just call an employee into the office and hand them an award.
 Instead, call a meeting and make sure the rest of the team understands the winning employee’s contribution.
 Also, don’t focus on the “extra hours” they put in or their “dedication to the company.”
 Focus on the creative process that went into solving the problem.

 How Does the Behavior of Business Leaders Influence Employees?

-When you’re constantly working to move your company forward, it’s easy to forget the effects your words and actions have on your employees.
+When you’re continually working to move your company forward, it’s easy to forget the effects your words and actions have on your employees.
 There will always be days where you’re so busy answering questions and making sure clients are satisfied that your employees’ emotions don’t even cross your mind.
 But taking stock of your behavior and its role in shaping day-to-day operations is critical for improving company-wide performance.

 Here are five behavioral tips for business leaders: